List of Green Lanterns: Jessica Cruz

-Created by Geoff Johns, she is a member of the Green Lantern Corps and the Justice League.
-Jessica Cruz appears briefly in Green Lantern (vol. 5) #20 (July 2013) but does not make her official debut until the last pages of Justice League (vol. 2) #30, when the Ring of Volthoom locates her.
-She was dubbed "Power Ring" while she was host to the Ring of Volthoom but is not a member of the Crime Syndicate of America.
-Cruz becomes an official member of the Green Lantern Corps at the end of "The Darkseid War" storyline.
+Created by Geoff Johns, she is the first female human member of the Green Lantern Corps and the Justice League.
+Jessica Cruz appears briefly in Green Lantern (vol. 5) #20 (July 2013), but did not make her official debut until the last pages of Justice League (vol. 2) #30, when the Ring of Volthoom locates her.
+She was dubbed "Power Ring" while she was host to the Ring of Volthoom, but is not a member of the Crime Syndicate of America.
+Cruz became an official member of the Green Lantern Corps at the end of the Darkseid War storyline.

 Sojourner Mullein

 Created by writer N.K.
-Jemisin and artist Jamal Campbell and as part of the imprint Young Animal, Sojourner “Jo” Mullein is introduced as an Earth rookie Green Lantern sent to the alien metropolis City Enduring at the edge of the universe in the maxi-series Far Sector.
+Jemisin and artist Jamal Campbell as part of the imprint Young Animal, Sojourner “Jo” Mullein is introduced as an Earth rookie Green Lantern sent to the alien metropolis City Enduring at the edge of the universe in the maxi-series Far Sector.
 She is a member of the Justice League as featured in "Future State."